Reason for use:

 Thermal Spraying is not a new process.
 It has proved itself to be extremely effective in the 90 years of its existence in all manner of applications ranging from coatings in gas turbines to corrosion protection on park benches.
 As a protective system for structural steelwork it is unsurpassed being the only system, recommended by International and European standards EN ISO 14713 as giving greater than 20 years to first maintenance in very aggressive environments such the marine splash zone (category lm2) as well as all other categories.

-As can be seen from table 2, two commonly used materials for corrosion protection are aluminium and zinc.
+Used materials for corrosion protection are aluminium and zinc.
 A third material is zinc/aluminium alloy (85%Zn / 15%Al).
 The choice of material to be used is a vast topic with many factors to be taken into consideration such as environment (corrosive atmosphere, temperature etc.), local authority specifications, life expectancy of the coating, adhesion requirements, availability of material to name but a few.

 In general terms, zinc is used in reasonably low corrosion applications such as water tanks, some bridges and general structural steelwork.
 Aluminium is used in harsher corrosion applications such as saltwater and splash-zone areas.
 In addition, aluminium is used in high temperature applications such as flare booms on offshore oilrigs as the aluminium effectively dissolves into the substrate when exposed to high temperatures (aluminising).
 Zinc/Aluminium alloy is used in environments where the corrosion resistance of zinc is borderline.